Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The fourth file is the automation of the command sudo chown u filename The fifth file is the automation of the command touch filename The sixth file is the automation of the command chmod u+x filename
+The fourth file is the automation of the command sudo chown u filename The fifth file is the automation of the command touch filename The sixth file is the automation of the command chmod u+x filename The seventh file is the automation of the command chmod +114 filename